wp-plugins/wp-conditional-captcha/readme.txt

 Tested up to: 3.5
 Stable tag: trunk

 Asks commenters to complete a simple CAPTCHA if they don't have a previously approved comment, or if Akismet thinks their comment is spam.
-Eliminates false positives.

 == Description ==